-Reversing the male and female roles, however, renders this relationship-initiation process much less ordinary.
+Reversing the male and female roles, however, renders this relationship initiation process much less ordinary.
 To be sure, there are women in Western cultures who regularly approach men to initiate romantic relationships, but such women are the exception rather than the rule.
-Although women frequently play an important role in initiating the courtship process (e.g., with eye contact, smiles, or hair flips; see Moore, 1985), even egalitarian men and women expect men to play the assertive, approachoriented role when initiating romantic relationships, and women to play the more passive role, waiting to be approached (e.g., C.L.
-Clark, Shaver, & Abrahams, 1999; Laner & Ventrone, 1998; Rose & Frieze, 1993).
-In the present article, we examine whether the mere act of physically approaching potential romantic partners (vs. being approached by them)-even in the absence of any internal motivation to do so and when removed from the context of a traditional dating script-causes individuals to evaluate these partners as more desirable, to experience greater romantic chemistry with them, and to enact behaviors that increase the likelihood of a romantic relationship developing.
+Although women frequently play an important role in initiating the courtship process (e.g., with eye contact, smiles, or hair flips; see Moore, 1985), even egalitarian men and women expect men to play the assertive, approach-oriented role in romantic relationship initiation and for women to play the more passive role, waiting to be approached (e.g., Clark, Shaver, & Abrahams, 1999; Laner & Ventrone, 1998; Rose & Frieze, 1993).
+In the present article, we examine whether the mere act of physically approaching potential romantic partners (versus being approached by them)-even in the absence of any internal motivation to do so and when stripped from all other components of the dating script-causes individuals to evaluate these partners as more desirable, to experience greater romantic chemistry with them, and to enact behaviors that increase the likelihood of romantic relationship development.